 The Secure Software Development Lifecycle (SSDLC) is a set of steps an organization takes to create and deploy software.
 Unfortunately, a single, unified software development lifecycle does not exist.
 Instead, development teams use a variety of frameworks and models to create, test, deploy, and maintain software.

-At Right-Hand Cybersecurity, we assist your organization in transforming the software development lifecycle into a secure software development lifecycle.
+At Right-Hand Cybersecurity, we assist your organization in transforming the software development lifecycle into a secure SDLC.
 We help you create a culture of security awareness across the entire organization, including software development.